 - Develop meaningful relationships between Michigan Tech and community organizations in the Keweenaw for sustainable, long-term, mutually beneficial partnerships.

 Students awarded a $500 Community Ambassador Scholarship commit to:

 - Being on campus the semester of the award.

 - Volunteering at least 25 hours with an approved community organization during the semester in which the scholarship is given.

-- Attending an initial two hour training at the start of the semester
+- Attending an initial 1-2 hour training at the start of the semester

-- Writing a final report at the end of the semester.
+- Writing a final report and making a presentation at the end of the semester.

 Soyring Foundation Scholarship

 The Soyring Foundation Scholarship is available exclusively to students enrolled in the Pavlis Honors Pathway Program through a generous gift from Tech alumnus and Pavlis External Advisory Board member John Soyring.